reduxjs/redux-toolkit/docs/introduction/quick-start.md

 export const { hooks } = pokemonApi;
 ```

 With `rtk-query`, you define your entire API definition in one place _in most cases_.
 This is most likely different from what you see with other libraries such as `swr` or `react-query`, and there are several reasons for that.
-Our perspective is that it's _much_ easier to keep track of how requests, cache invalidation, and general app configuration behave in one central location in comparison to having X number of custom hooks in different files throughout your application.
+Our perspective is that it's _much_ easier to keep track of how requests, cache invalidation, and general app configuration behave when they're all in one central location in comparison to having X number of custom hooks in different files throughout your application.

 ### Add the service to your store